Research shows the desire for financial education is increasing

 Loan to Value Ratio (LVR): A percentage showing the ratio of the borrowed amount to the value of the property.
 It’s commonly used by lenders to assess the risk of a home loan for the bank.
 So, if you have a 20% deposit, the LVR will be 80%.

 Lenders Mortgage Insurance (LMI): A fee some banks and other finance lenders charge borrowers to protect the bank in case a customer is unable to repay a loan.
 LMI is usually charged when customers have a lower deposit than the bank would ideally like.
 Often LMI applies when a customer has less than a 20% deposit.
-UBank waives LMI for their 85% LVR home loans.
+With ubank, you can apply for an owner occupied home loan repaying principal and interest (P&I) without paying LMI even if you have a deposit or equity as low as 15%.

 Comparison rates: Comparison rates assist in calculating the true cost of a home loan.
 It combines the interest rate/s on your loan, plus a number of the fees and charges you can expect to pay across the lifetime of your loan.
 This single number can be compared to other lenders to make it as easy as possible to work out the how much a loan will really cost you.